Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

 For easy linking, I set up some aliases: https://go.chriswarrick.com/pyweb and https://go.chriswarrick.com/uwsgi-tut (powered by a Django web application, deployed with nginx and uWSGI!).

-.. class:: alert alert-info pull-right
+.. class:: alert alert-primary float-md-right

 .. contents::